cornerstonecollege/beezy-bee/README.md

 Feel free to help the repository, sending your pull requests.

 ### LICENSE
-This project extends [GNU GPL v.
-2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license, so be aware of that, regarding copying, modifying and (re)destributing the application.
+This project is distibuted under [GNU GPL v.
+2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) License, so be aware of that, regarding copying, modifying and (re)destributing the application.